 - A couple still love each other but they are going through a rough spot, or they are 'on a break'.
 However the original relationship is not over over, so it's still portrayed as a kind of infidelity.
 Obviously this has a tendency to make the situation worse.
 Loneliness is often a huge factor in the cheater's motivations.

-- The cheating is with a member of the same sex, unless the cheated on partner is also of the opposite sex.
+- The cheating is with a member of the same sex, unless the cheated on partner is also of the same sex.

 - The other party cheated first.
 If they were only Mistaken for Cheating and find out that their partner retaliated by doing it for real, expect a lot of heated discussion of this trope.

 - The adultered-upon spouse is physically incapable of sex due to age, or injury.
 (Especially if they know about it and do not object.)

 Signs that a person is a 'bad' adulterer: